small-tech/comet/README.md

 You do not have to take the screenshots yourself but we’ll make use of the translated strings when we take them.

-Also, you do not have to worry about translating the Git comments shown in the screenshots as Git is already localised so they will automatically display in the correct language.
+Also, you do not have to worry about translating the Git comments shown in the screenshots as Git [is already localised](https://github.com/git/git/tree/master/po) so they will automatically display in the correct language.
+For languages that are not yet localised in Git, the Git comment will display in English (this is fine).

 #### Testing